Development Team

 “Radiated and conducted immunity testing has always been done on automotive components and whole vehicles, and the concern is greater with EVs,” Stan explained.
 “The interfering signal can come from anywhere, including within the vehicle.”
 EMI can come from a steady RF field, like a broadcast signal, or it can be a transient spike like an electrostatic discharge (ESD).
 “One of the major sources of ESD, for example, are serpentine belts.
 They build up a charge and create transients that affect microprocessor circuits.
 Transients disrupt logic signals and cause random failures,” Stan said.

 A host of automotive EMI immunity standards address the applicable RF levels and the test procedures used in verification.
 ISO 7637-4 is one such standard, dealing with conducted and coupled electrical disturbances, testing for low-frequency ripple in an EV’s DC supply brought on by external disturbances.
-Electronic components are tested under standards LV124 (for 12VDC systems) and LV148 (for 48VDC systems).
-Volkswagen (VW 80000) and Ford (FMC 1280) maintain their own corporate standards to test the resiliency of electronic components, as do other original equipment manufacturers (OEMs).

-All of this demonstrates the commitment to safe and reliable operation made by the automotive industry.
 “EMI immunity is a huge part of the test sequence for EVs,” Stan explained.
 “We can’t take the risk of an engine failure or a vehicle-control failure when an unseen RF signal or transient is there.
 The tests we do are thorough and well-documented.
 The manufacturers of the vehicles and their components rely on this throughout the development process.”

 A car on the dynamometer in Elite’s whole-vehicle EMC test chamber

-Elite’s lab runs tests at the bench level for components like voltage converters, regulators, and charging systems, and has a whole-vehicle test chamber equipped with a dynamometer in the floor to test a vehicle running under road conditions.
-“Complete testing is important, from the component level on up,” Stan said.
+In addition, Elite operates a whole-vehicle EMC test chamber equipped with a dynamometer that allows a vehicle to run under simulated road conditions during testing.
+Complete testing is important, from the component level on up,” Stan said.

 Join Elite’s monthly newsletter for the latest on standards, test procedures, fascinating facts, profiles of Elite engineers, and more.
 Fill out the form below to become part of our global community!